MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample2.md

 menu:
   main:
     identifier: "contourexample2"
-    title: "Creating Contours using Live Wire and linear Interpolation, grouping CSOs for different colors"
+    title: "Creating Contours Using Live Wire and Linear Interpolation, Grouping CSOs for Different Colors"
     weight: 670
     parent: "contours"
 ---

 # Contour Example 2: Creating Contours using Live Wire and Interpolation {#TutorialContoursExample2}

 {{< youtube "l2ih_maKfSw">}}

 ## Introduction

-In this example, we like to create CSOs using the **Live Wire Algorithm**, which allows semi-automatic CSO creation.
+In this example, we like to create CSOs using the **Live Wire Algorithm**, which allows semiautomatic CSO creation.
 The algorithm uses edge detection to support the user creating CSOs.

 We also like to interpolate CSOs over slices.
 That means additional CSOs are